Tracked usage limits, side by side

 FAQ

-What is the main reason to upgrade from Plus to Pro?
+What is the main limit difference between Plus and Pro?